-AMCP & AMCP Foundation have set forth a four-part research agenda that identifies and prioritizes critical evidentiary gaps in managed care pharmacy.
-The four research priority areas are:
+AMCP and AMCP Foundation have set forth a four-part research agenda that identifies and prioritizes critical evidentiary gaps in managed care pharmacy.
+The four research areas are:

-The agenda was proposed by the AMCP/Foundation Joint Research Committee (JRC), and approved by the AMCP Board of Directors and AMCP Foundation Board of Trustees.
+The agenda was proposed by the AMCP/Foundation Joint Research Committee (JRC) and approved by the AMCP Board of Directors and AMCP Foundation Board of Trustees.
 The JRC was established in 2016 to promote and encourage the creation and dissemination of relevant and credible research and initiatives, in order to advance patient care services in managed care pharmacy.
-Learn more about the Committee on the AMCP website.